jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 If bucket of the item is not empty, Linear Probing finds the next position available.
 If i reaches the end of the table, it wraps around and start from 0 again.
 The maximum step is the table_size.
 It's guaranteed the next available position will be located within table_size steps when the table is not full.

-Below is a example of open addressing hashing table with linear probing of the same elements in chained hash table.
+Below is an example of the open addressing hashing table with linear probing of the same elements in chained hash table.
 A open addring hash table is often slightly larger than the advertized table size to have a overflow region at the end to accomodate keys that falls into the last bucket in the table.

 Also noted is that the actual content of the table depends on the order of items inserted.
 Insert the same elements in another order renders a very different picture.